 The more siloed the campus, the more common the problem: When there is a change in strategy, you have to get all stakeholders to agree.
 You need buy-in.
 You need to turn nay-sayers into advocates.
 How do you get everyone to agree that the change is right?

 In this session, you will hear about two significant shifts in content strategy: One from admissions at Penn State and the other from development at Cornell.
 You will leave with an understanding of a proven method to get large, decentralized groups to agree on a shared strategy and become the champions of its implementation.

 In this session, you’ll learn:

 Day Kibilds was supposed to be an engineer when she grew up, but her passion for marketing was too strong.
 As a result, all her favorite roles combine her analytical and data strengths with the marketing strategy she loves so much.

 Day has nine years of experience in digital marketing.
-She is currently Assistant Director of Digital Marketing and Participation at Cornell University, and prior to this role she spent five years as a strategist at Penn State.
+She is currently Assistant Director of Digital Marketing and Participation at Cornell University, and will begin a new role as Manager of Undergraduate Recruitment at Western University this fall.
+Prior to this, she spent five years as a marketing and recruitment strategist at Penn State.
 She thrives when she gets to collaborate in projects that are cross-functional and spearhead change within the organization.